Mabdillahi88/sciencequiz2/README.md

 ![map](docs/features/map.JPG)

-5. I want to see the word that I attempted to guess.
+5. As a first-time user, I want to see the word that I attempted to guess.

 | **Feature**       | **Action**        | **Expected Result**                  | **Actual Result** |
 | ----------------- | ----------------- | ------------------------------------ | ----------------- |